 Central New York Science & Engineering Fair

 The 39th annual Central New York Science & Engineering Fair took place on Sunday, March 25, 2018 from 8:00 a.m. to 3:00 p.m. at SRC Arena on the Onondaga Community College campus.
-Students competed for more than $200,000 in awards, and three of the top senior-level winners – as selected by the judges – earned all-expenses-paid trips to the International Science & Engineering Fair, to be held May 13 through 18, 2018, in Pittsburgh, PA.
+Students competed for more than $200,000 in awards, and three of the top senior-level winners – as selected by the judges – earned all-expenses-paid trips to the Intel International Science and Engineering Fair, which was held May 13 through 18, 2018, in Pittsburgh, PA.
+Maximilian Du of Fayetteville-Manlius High School won three Special Awards at the international level for his project, Non-Invasive Detection of Sudden Infant Death Syndrome (SIDS) Through Recurrent Neural Networks.
+Du’s awards include: IEEE Foundation, International Council on Systems Engineering – INCOSE, and SAMVID Education Foundation.

 The 2018 science fair was open to students in grades four through 12, comprising a junior level for fourth- through eighth-graders and a senior level for students in grades nine through 12.
 Teams consist of one or two students, and students from the following counties were eligible to enter the science fair: Broome, Cayuga, Chenango, Cortland, Jefferson, Madison, Onondaga, Oswego, Tioga, and Tompkins.